 Acknowledgements: Miranda & Amado has won the ‘Peru Law Firm of the Year’ the ‘Client Service’ awards at the Chambers Latin America Awards, and has been shortlisted for the ‘Latin America Law Firm of the Year’ at the Chambers Global Awards.
-In 2017, the firm was also named ‘Peru Law Firm of the Year’ for the third time at the IFLR Americas Awards and Peru Tax Firm of the Year by International Tax Review.
+The firm has also been named ‘Peru Law Firm of the Year’ three times at the IFLR Americas Awards and Peru Tax Firm of the Year by International Tax Review.

 Clients: Miranda & Amado advises major national and international companies in every industrial sector, including the top 10 companies in Peru.
 Representative clients include: Telefonica, Credicorp, Engie, IFC, Citi, Vinci, BHP, IC Power, Intercorp, APM Terminals, Talma, Sanfer, San Fernando, Terranum, Lindley, Minera Las Bambas and Petroperu.